First-time buyer mortgages

 2. Apply for a mortgage agreement in principle

 It’s a good idea to do this before looking at properties.
-An agreement in principle isn’t a guaranteed mortgage offer, but it gives you a good idea of what you could buy.
+An agreement in principle isn’t a guaranteed mortgage offer, but it gives you a good idea of what you could afford to borrow for your first home.

 Getting an agreement in principle involves a soft credit check, so your credit score won’t be affected.
 And it’s commitment-free, which means you don’t need to take the mortgage if you change your mind.

-An agreement in principle is usually valid for up to 90 days.
+An agreement in principle is usually valid for 60 to 90 days.
+If you run out of time, you can reapply with the same mortgage lender or try a new one.

 Related articles